Why AI Is Like Standing On Your Tippy Toes

 Why Existing Channels Are Breaking

-AI contributes to what's becoming an algorithmic arms race.
 As brands use AI to generate more content, platforms like Google, Meta, and TikTok respond with their own AI to filter, suppress, or prioritize what gets seen.
 Your content isn’t just competing with other brands — it’s fighting the platforms themselves.

 The Power of Undivided Attention